gehadfatah/NTMPA/README2.md

 [13]: https://newsapi.org/

 ## Architecture
-MarvelHeroes is based on MVVM architecture and a repository pattern.
+ntmpa is based on MVVM architecture and a repository pattern.

 ## Unit Testing Frameworks
 Unit Tests verify the interactions of viewmodels between repositories and dao & REST api requests.